larixer/hid-asus-dkms/README.md

 ## ASUS HID DKMS driver

+Note that this DKMS driver is obsolete if you are running Kernel version 4.10 or later.
+It has been included in the base version of this Kernel.

+This driver has also been backported to Yaketty (Ubuntu Kernel version 4.8) - so you will not need this DKMS driver if you are running Ubuntu 16.04.2 LTS with Kernel version 4.8 or later.

+If you are running Ubuntu 16.04.2 LTS with an earlier Kernel version and would like to upgrade - please see the information [here](https://wiki.ubuntu.com/Kernel/LTSEnablementStack#Ubuntu_16.04_LTS_-_Xenial_Xerus).

 ## Prerequisites

 1. Ensure secure boot is not enabled (or you have an acceptable alterantive in place).
 With end-to-end secure boot enabled,